PacktPublishing/Robotic-Process-Automation-Projects/README.md

 ## Get to Know the Author
 **Alok Mani Tripathi**
-Alok Mani Tripathi is the founder of RPATech, which is a leading end-to-end consulting and services company with a focus on RPA and AI.
+is the founder of RPATech, which is a leading end-to-end consulting and services company with a focus on RPA and AI.
 He is an early adopter of RPA and has been connected with various RPA tools providers and analysts.
 He has trained 200+ people on different RPA platforms.
 Alok has created and led multiple RPA Center of Excellence (CoE) for global organizations with a clear focus on cognitive and service delivery automation.
 He is a long-time contributor to the RPA community and maintains a community group with a huge following on LinkedIn.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.